Staff

 Each layer in the architecture exists because its absence produced an observable category of failure: an agent approving actions outside its authority, a workflow losing context between sessions, a governance policy that existed in documentation but not in runtime, a correction that was made once but never formalized into institutional knowledge.
 Staff was built iteratively as a structural proof — every architectural decision traces to a specific failure mode that could not be resolved by making models smarter.

-Operational Accountability & Visibility Layer
+Operational Visibility Layer

 Operators can intervene and steer execution without disrupting operations